drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 Since with Event Sourcing, we don't edit records but only insert new ones; we always change state in an inherently atomic way.
 The challenge lies in publishing events to a bus in an atomic way as well.

 When working with Event Sourcing, we refer to the database as the `Event Store`.
-Although there are products specialised in storing events, such as [Greg Young's Event Store](https://eventstore.org/), we can essentially use most SQL or NoSQL database products and adjust our custom event sourcing implementation to account for each database's strengths and weaknesses.
+Although there are products specialized in storing events, such as [Greg Young's Event Store](https://eventstore.org/), we can essentially use most SQL or NoSQL database products and adjust our custom event sourcing implementation to account for each database's strengths and weaknesses.

 The way we publish events reliably depends on the Event Store.
 For example, with a SQL implementation, we can have an `Events` table to store domain events and a flag that indicates whether a record has been published.
 It's similar to the Outbox pattern, but we don't need the additional Outbox entries.